rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 When and how to gather data:

-- Source driven architecture: data sources transmit new information to warehouse, either continuously or periodically. (e.g. at night)
+- **Source driven architecture**: data sources transmit new information to warehouse, either continuously or periodically. (e.g. at night)
-- Destination driven architecture: warehouse periodically requests new information from data sources
+- **Destination driven architecture**: warehouse periodically requests new information from data sources

 Keeping warehouse exactly synchronized with data sources (e.g., using two-phase commit) is too expensive